 The topic for the Honors thesis must be approved by the honors director and the thesis advisor.
 Students may choose to work in any discipline.
 The thesis will involve extensive research which will result in a written work that is appropriate for presentation at Inquirere, the college’s undergraduate academic conference.

 Dr. Falck-Yi is a professor of English and the director of the Honors College.
 She teaches several honors courses, directs the honors Inquierere thesis projects and teaches the Daughters of Eve unit of honors philosophy.

 Robert Alsop, Ph.D.

-Dr. Alsop is president of the college.
-He teaches several honors courses, organizes out of classroom experiences, and leads the Honors World Trip.
+Dr. Alsop, president of Waldorf University, teaches several honors courses, organizes out-of-classroom experiences and leads the honors World Trip.

 Steve Smith, M.Div.